Skip to main content

 Contract Purpose

-• Hedge exposure to the price spread between Asian and European naphtha markets
+• Trade the price spread between Asian naphtha and European naphtha directly

 Market Significance